219 Brown Building

-Barr has made three feature-length documentary films that have won acclaim and are in the collections of the American Folklife Center at the Library of Congress as well as online at Folkstreams.net.
+Barr has made four feature-length documentary films that have won acclaim and are in the collections of the American Folklife Center at the Library of Congress as well as online at Folkstreams.net.
 Crimes of Hate and Wild Caught have both had extensive use as political advocacy films.

 He has taught film production at the University of North Carolina, Greensboro since 1994.
 Together with his wife, Cornelia Wright Barr, he founded the Unheard Voices Project in 2006.

 Barr teaches screenwriting and studies classes, including the popular class “Movies that Matter.”
 Barr’s films deal with the effects of deindustrialization and globalization on working communities.
 They include “Carnival Train” (1999), “Wild Caught: The Life and Struggles of an American Fishing Town” (2006), “With These Hands: The Story of an American Furniture Factory” (2009), and “Hungry for Green: Feeding the World Sustainably” (2010).

 In 2016 Barr completed “Union Time:Fighting for Workers’ Rights”, a feature-length documentary about the successful fight to organize a union at the world’s largest pork slaughterhouse, operated by Smithfield Foods in Tar Heel, North Carolina.
 This film is now being shown in academic venues, to community groups, and to film festivals.